Last updated Mar. 13, 2023 by Charles Zemub

 If you like to write and have an entrepreneurial spirit, freelance writing may be for you.
 Of course, you will have to research and find clients, but the good thing about freelance writing is that there is always a demand for articles on various topics from expert sources.

 You can choose the area of expertise you want to focus on to attract the right clients.
-Once you get regular clients, it is easy to make $100 per article or more, depending on the length and complexity.
+Once you get regular clients, making $100 per article or more is easy, depending on the length and complexity.

 The downside is that there is no steady paycheck and no benefits such as insurance or retirement plan.